marcwright/sentilyrics/README.md

-# music_api_sentiment
+# sentilyrics
-sentiment analysis on song lyrics
+sentiment analysis on song lyrics and titles